Opioid Protect – Medicines Optimisation for Safer Opioid Prescribing

 Eligible patients are identified centrally in Eclipse using live prescribing data and agreed clinical rules:

-• ≥ 6 months opioid prescriptions
+• ≥ 6 months opioid prescriptions (long term).

 2. Patient Engagement and Prioritisation: